-Xian Zu works as a carcase trimmer and is the shift manager .
-Yesterday, Xian Zu attended work within a large temperature-controlled processing floor to spend his day at his workstation which is 1 meter away from two co-workers (Juanita and Jethro)) on the line.
+Xian Zu works as a carcase trimmer and is the shift manager.
+Yesterday, Xian Zu attended work within a large temperature-controlled processing floor to spend his day at his workstation, which is 1 meter away from two co-workers (Juanita and Jethro) on the line.
 Mike also works in the facility on a 6-hour shift with Xian Zu and works at a workstation more than 1.5 metre from Xian Zu.
-He does not have close contact or share lunch with Xian Zu , who lives off-site with his family.
+Mike does not have close contact or share lunch with Xian Zu.
+Xian Zu does not live with any of his coworkers.
+Xian - Zu tested positive for COVID-19

-- Xian Zu tested positive for COVID-19 and is required to follow the directions and advice of Queensland Health medical and public health unit staff.
-He will be required to be excluded from the business until advised by Queensland Health . - Jethro and Juanita do not have any symptoms of COVID-19 but have been working in close contact -(face to face contact for more than 15 mins , and less than 1.5 meters distance for more than 2 hrs) to Xian Zu.
-Both Jethro and Juanita are required to monitor for symptoms and self-quarantine.
-As Jethro lives with his pregnant wife he is sleeping in the safe: food spare room and maintaining physical separation and diligent personal hygiene so the kitchen and shared areas are not contaminated (they don't share the remote control, has his own eating utensils and is cleaning these thoroughly with soap and hot water between kitchen
+- Xian Zu is required to follow the directions and advice of Queensland Health medical and public health unit staff.
+He will be required to be excluded from the business until advised by Queensland Health. - Jethro and Juanita do not have any symptoms of COVID-19 but have been working in close contact (face to face contact for more than 15 mins, and less than 1.5 meters